linuxdeepin/deepin-manual/manual-assets/professional/deepin-devicemanager/en_US/index.md

 ### Printer

 1. On the main interface, click **Printer**.
-2. You can view a list of printers connected and info such as name, vendor, model, device RUI and so on.
+2. You can view a list of printers connected and info such as name, vendor, model, device URI and so on.

 ![0|printer](jpg/printer.png)